Darío Veras

-Darío Antonio Veras (born March 13, 1973) is a former Major League Baseball player.
+Darío Antonio Veras (born March 13, 1973) is a Dominican former Major League Baseball player.
 A pitcher, Veras played for the San Diego Padres (1996 and 1997) and Boston Red Sox (1998).
 Veras attempted a comeback with the Los Angeles Dodgers in 2007, but ultimately was cut from the team during spring training.
 Veras signed with the Vaqueros Laguna of the Mexican League and played for them during the 2010 season.